 Partnering with the U.S. Army Corps of Engineers: A Guide for Communities, Local Governments, States, Tribes, and Non-Governmental Organizations provides potential sponsors with information on the programs and processes available for non-Federal partners and USACE representatives to work together to address the Nations water resources problems.
 The Guide includes an overview of the USACE Civil Works Program and describes how USACE can work with local, State, Tribal, and Federal agencies and other non-Federal partners on activities ranging from technical services and advice to planning and constructing water resources projects.
 A previous version of this document was originally published as the Project Partnership Kit by IWR back in 1996 and revised in 2001.

-USACE National Nonstructural Committee Best Practice Guide 2020-01: Calculating Interest During Construction for Nonstructural Alternatives
+USACE National Nonstructural Committee Best Practice Guide 2020-03: Sensitivity Analysis for Participation Rates in Nonstructural Alternatives

 Planning Manual Part II: Risk-Informed Planning

 The Planning Manual Part II: Risk Informed Planning documents the state of the practice in risk-informed planning for the US Army Corps of Engineers (USACE) Planning Community of Practice.
 It is a continuation of the original Planning Manual, published by the USACE Institute for Water Resources in 1996.